biosaxs-dev/molass-develop/_sources/chapters/08/documentation.md

 After generation, check the local output in _build/html with the browser.

-Synchronization of master branch will be achieved as follows in VS Code:
+Synchronization of the master branch will be achieved as follows in VS Code:

     ・ commit in VS Code
     ・ synchronize with GitHub in VS Code

-Update and deployment of gh-pages branch will be achienved as follows in in Command Prompt:
+Update and deployment of the gh-pages branch will be achienved as follows in Command Prompt:

 ```none
 ghp-import -n -p -f _build/html